juanpemb/KataMinesweeper/README.md

 ....
 .*..
 ....

 The same field including the hint numbers described above would look like this:

 *100
 2210
 1*10
 1110

-You should write a program that takes input as follows:
+**You should write a program that takes input as follows:**
-The input will consist of an arbitrary number of fields.
-The first line of each field contains two integers n and m (0 < n,m <= 100) which stands for the number of lines and columns of the field respectively.
-The next n lines contains exactly m characters and represent the field.
-Each safe square is represented by an "." character (without the quotes) and each mine square is represented by an "*" character (also without the quotes).
+	*1-* The input will consist of an arbitrary number of fields.
+	*2-* The first line of each field contains two integers n and m (0 < n,m <= 100) which stands for the number of lines and columns of the field respectively.
+	*3-* The next n lines contains exactly m characters and represent the field.
+	*4-* Each safe square is represented by an "." character (without the quotes) and each mine square is represented by an "*" character (also without the quotes).
 The first field line where n = m = 0 represents the end of input and should not be processed.

 Your program should produce output as follows: